-Photo : Keiichi MASUDA
+Creation from Tradition

 Open Space for the People of the Prefecture

 The offices have a plaza where people can gather and relax.
 The widely spaced pillars, the lobby on the first floor, and the south garden with its small rolling hills offer an abundantly spacious, gently interwoven composition.

-Photo: Toshihiro MISAK

-Creation from Tradition

 Traditional Japanese architectural features, like the combination of pillars and beams creating the impression of a wooden structure, and the railing on the veranda, are all constructed using modern materials.
 Even after half a century has passed, the concrete remains strong.
 The south garden stretches out in front of the building and was made in a Japanese style incorporating a desire to improve the lives of the people of the area.

-Kagawa Prefectural Government Office

-Towards Open Government Offices and the Integration of Art
+Integration of Art In the first floor lobby, open planned with floor-to-ceiling glass windows, is "Wakeiseijaku - Harmony, Respect, Purity, Tranquility" by the artist Genichiro Inokuma, to welcome people into the building.
+Inokuma considered the ideas of post-war democracy to be in the spirit of the Japanese tea ceremony, and created this piece.
+The Kenzo Tange Laboratory produced the designs for wooden and ceramic chairs, wooden shelves, and stone tables.
+All serving to contribute to the "integration of art" into public spaces.
+Four Highlights of the Kagawa Prefectural Government Offices